Trees: HIGH

 How We Count Pollen

-Our Pollen Counting Technician at Asthma Allergy Associates is one of a small number of pollen counters nationally and is certified by the National Allergy Bureau and has the rare skill set for pollen counting.
-The Asthma and Allergy Associates Pollen Technician uses a pollen count machine that is housed on top of the north Tejon practice.
-Rods are placed into the collector daily which runs 1 minute of every 10 minutes for 24 hours.
+Our Pollen Counting Technician at Asthma Allergy Associates is one of a small number of pollen counters nationally certified by the National Allergy Bureau, and has the rare skill set for pollen and mold identification.
+The technician uses an airborne sample collection machine that is located in central Colorado Springs.
+Special rods are placed into the collector that runs 1 minute of every 10 minutes for 24 hour periods.
 After the rods are retrieved, a stain is applied to facilitate identification of the different pollen and mold spores.
-The count reflects the amount of pollen in a cubic centimeter of air.
-The pollen machine is sent away to be inspected annually.
+The counts reflect the amount of pollen and mold in a cubic centimeter of air.
+The sampler machine is sent away to be inspected annually.